leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab6-connecting-to-an-exadatacloudinfrastructureinstance/lab6-connecting-to-an-exadatacloudinfrastructureinstance.md

     In the preceding syntax:

-    * *<code>  private-key  </code>* is the full path and name of the file that contains the SSH private key that corresponds to a public key that is registered in the system.
+    * *<code>  private-key  </code>* is the full path and name of the file that contains the SSH private key that corresponds to a public key registered in the system.
     * *<code>  user  </code>* is the operating system user that you want to use to connect:
          * To perform operations as the Oracle Database software owner, connect as as *<code>  opc  </code>* and *<code>  su oracle  </code>*.
 The *<code>  oracle  </code>* user does not have root user access to the virtual machine.
          * To perform operations that require *<code>  root  </code>* access to the virtual machine, such as patching, connect as *<code>  opc  </code>*.
 The *<code>  opc  </code>* user can use the *<code>  sudo -s  </code>* command to gain *<code>  root  </code>* access to the virtual machine.
-    * *<code>  node  </code>* is the host name or IP address for the virtual machine that you want to access.
+    * *<code>  node  </code>* is the hostname or IP address for the virtual machine you want to access.

     ![connect via ssh screen](./images/connect-ssh.png " ")